When you think about the word “rabies”, you probably associate it with sheer horror. And for good reasons.

 The rabies virus eventually affects the entire nervous system.
 As such, when the virus becomes active, it causes confusion, disorientation, aggression, loss of appetite, erratic behavior and other problematic outcomes like paralysis and seizures.
 If left untreated, the rabies symptoms will worsen, eventually leading to the cat’s death.

 As mentioned above, rabies can be transmitted through a bite wound or a scratch mark.
-Dogs, cats, bats, foxes, ferrets, raccoons and basically all types of mammals can give your cat rabies.
+Dogs, cats, bats, foxes, ferrets, raccoons, and all types of mammals can give your cat rabies.

 On the other hand, it could also get it from the shelter or even from a seemingly harmless walk on a leash.